bee-san/diss/Submit/LessonMarkDown.md

 # Task 5

 Now, we're going to work on punishing the agent.
-To prevent the agent from wandering around in circles, the agent takes a punishment everytime it moves.
+To prevent the agent from wandering around in circles, the agent takes a punishment every time it moves.

 If the punishment is too much, the agent gives up and we get a new agent to try (but with the same rewards table as the last agent).